-There are plenty of upgrades you can make to your equipment to improve the quality of your Skype lessons, but I’ll start with a bare bones setup which should be enough to get you off the ground.
+There are plenty of upgrades you can make to your equipment to improve the quality of your session, but I’ll start with a bare bones setup which should be enough to get you off the ground.

 Here’s the minimum setup you’ll need:

-Quality of the teacher: I believe it is better to have Skype lessons with an excellent teacher than it is to have in-person lessons with a mediocre teacher.
-Skype gives students even more options to choose from when looking for a teacher since they are not restricted to their small local region.
+Quality of the teacher: I believe it is better to be taught with an excellent teacher than it is to have in-person lessons with a mediocre teacher.
+Using online resources gives students even more options to choose from when looking for a teacher since they are not restricted to their small local region.

 Weekly Convenience: Students don’t have to travel 10 or 20 minutes to their teacher’s studio.
-Also, when a student is 5 or 10 minutes late, I give them a courtesy call in case they forgot, but if they live 15 minutes away and they have a 30 or even 45 minute lesson, it’s hardly worth it for them to come late.
-Lessons online means no missed lessons due to forgetfulness since the student and teacher can connect 30 seconds after the courtesy call.
+Also, when a student is 5 or 10 minutes late, I give them a courtesy call in case they forgot, but if they live 15 minutes away and they have a 30 or even 45 minute session, it’s hardly worth it for them to come late.
+Learning online means no missed lessons due to forgetfulness since the student and teacher can connect on Skype 30 seconds after the courtesy call.

-Convenience of Recording Lessons: While students always have the option to record their face-to-face lessons, that never happens (at least, in the history of my teaching).
-But students can easily record Skype and Google+ lessons for review at a later time with software like Evaer and SuperTinTin (audio only: Pamela, MP3 Skype Recorder, and VodBurner).
+Convenience of Recording: While students always have the option to record their face-to-face lessons, that never happens (at least, in the history of my teaching).
+But students can easily record the session for review at a later time with software like Evaer and SuperTinTin (audio only: Pamela, MP3 Skype Recorder, and VodBurner).